syncfusion-content/uwp-docs/uwp/Sunburst-Chart/Getting-Started.md

         <local:ViewModel/>
     </Page.DataContext>
 </Page>

 {% endhighlight %}

 {% highlight C# %}

 this.DataContext = new ViewModel();

 {% endhighlight %}

 {% endtabs %}

-## Populate Sunburst chart with data
+## Populate sunburst chart with data

 Now, bind the Data property of the above ViewModel to the `ItemsSource` property.
 Add `SunburstHierarchicalLevel` to `Levels` property.
 Each hierarchy level is formed based on the property specified in `GroupMemberPath` property, and each arc segment size is calculated using `ValueMemberPath`.